ansible-network/vyos/docs/system_properties.md

 ### hostname

-This will set the System host name for the VyOS deveice.
+This will set the System host name for the VyOS device.

-The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure
+The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure.

 ### domain_name

-This will set the System domain name for the VyOS deveice.
+This will set the System domain name for the VyOS device.

-The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure
+The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure.

 ### name_server

-This will set the Domain Name Server (DNS) for the VyOS deveice.
+This will set the Domain Name Server (DNS) for the VyOS device.

-The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure
+The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure.

+### state

+This will set the hostname, domain-name and name-server value to the VyOS device and if the value of the state is changed to `absent`, role will go ahead and try to delete the hostname, domain-name and name-server passed via the arguments.

+The default value is `present` which means even if the user doesn't pass the respective argument, role will go ahead and try to set the hostname, domain-name and name-server via the arguments passed to the VyOS device.

 ## Notes